bushlionzs/learn3D/README.md

-# learnMMO
+# learn 3d programming
-A project to learn how to create an MMO
+A project to learn 3d programming using directx12 and vulkan